 Who benefits from product information management?

 Employees can reduce the time and effort involved in updating, publishing, and searching product information.
-Also, by improving communication, PIM can reduce human error and improve collaboration among departments, such as merchandising, marketing, product design, engineering, IT, and customer service—as well as external partners like manufacturers, distributors, dealers, and retailers.
+Also, by improving communication, PIM software can reduce human error and improve collaboration among departments, such as merchandising, marketing, product design, engineering, IT, and customer service—as well as external partners like suppliers, distributors, dealers, and retailers.

 The value of product information management

-PIM can speed up the launch of new products into the market.
+PIM software can speed up the launch of new products into the market.
 Delivering standardized product information that is syndicated between channels is the most efficient way to scale businesses into new marketplaces.

 Also, once the data is standardized, product information can be translated easily into other languages for expansion into new territories and countries.
 These efforts help preserve brand integrity, eliminate inconsistencies, improve workflow efficiency, and ultimately lead to more revenue.